gagan0123/PostmarkApp-Email-Integrator/readme.txt

 == Changelog ==

+= v2.3 =

+* Allow multiple Bcc & Cc in headers that are not comma separated.
+* Fixed casing issues in the headers caused when some plugin/code uses lower casing for headers.

 = v2.2 =

 * Added better $var validation using isset to prevent 'Notice: Undefined' when WP_debug is activated.